-Benefits of telehealth from home
+Benefits of telehealth at home

-“Telehealth has been constantly evolving and changing quickly during the COVID-19 pandemic,” said Chris Meyer, Director, Virtual Health, at Marshfield Clinic Health System.
+“Telehealth at home has been constantly evolving and changing quickly during the COVID-19 pandemic,” said Chris Meyer, Director, Virtual Health, at Marshfield Clinic Health System.
 “It is pretty mind-boggling the advances we’ve made in a short period of time.
 We now have over 1,400 providers capable of providing telehealth-at-home appointments.”

-Using an app that supports a telehealth from home appointment, you can connect to your provider through your computer, tablet or smartphone.
+Using an app that supports a telehealth at home appointment, you can connect to your provider through your computer, tablet or smartphone.
 If you are familiar with FaceTime or Skype, the app works in a similar fashion.

 Security Health Plan, Medicare and Medicaid do offer coverage for these visits similar to in-person office visits.
 For commercial insurance coverage, check with your insurance provider, although most are providing coverage through the duration of the COVID-19 National Emergency.

 Another option for quick care, is Care My Way also at Marshfield Clinic Health System.
 Learn more.